 For more information regarding kindergarten visit the Department of Education & Training website.

-Council's kindergartens and early years services are guided by the Early Years Infrastructure Plan 2009–19 and the Early Years Plan 2016–20.
+Council's kindergartens and early years services are guided by the Early Years Plan 2016–20 (currently under review)

-Designed as an introduction to kindergarten, your child will get their first taste of learning as part of a wider group of children their own age.
+Designed as an introduction to kindergarten as we know two years are better than one, your child will get their first taste of learning as part of a wider group of children their own age.
 This program is particularly valuable for children who have not been in formal care outside the home.

 Free or low cost kindergarten for eligible families